Property Settlement in difficult financial times

 Property Settlement .
-After 20 years as a Family Lawyer, and 14 years as an Accredited Family Law Specialist, I have formulated some guidelines for a property settlement.
-My advice below is a general but a handy guide to first steps in a Divorce property settlement.
-If you need other questions answered, or need to speak to a member of my top Family Law team about your particular situation, please phone us for a free 10 minute chat, or email us on email@example.com for a confidential and free chat.
+We have formulated some guidelines for a property settlement.
+The advice below is a general but a handy guide to first steps in a Divorce property settlement.
+If you need other questions answered, or need to speak to a member of our top Family Law team about your particular situation, please phone us for a free 10 minute chat, or email us on firstname.lastname@example.org for a confidential and free chat.

 As if people thinking about Divorce or separation in Queensland didn’t have enough worries with the floods and the cleanup!
 Now we have dropping house prices and downturns in business and share prices as well.
 This obviously impacts on peoples’ ability to get property settlement sorted and can result in more Court cases in the Family Court.
 Today I thought I’d talk about some strategies to help you through and also comment on the way this has been played out in Court cases and settlement mediations throughout the past year in my firm, Journey Family Lawyers, and also what I have heard from other Family Lawyers.

 In property settlement, the first step is to calculate the assets.
 This is easily achieved by valuing the assets or selling them!
 Just be careful that you never rely on old valuations where property prices are dropping, you should make sure your valuation is no more than about three months old.

 If you have Superannuation, then, like shares, the value may have dropped to a disappointingly low level.
 This is not so easy to swallow, and the best thing you can do is accept the losses and move on.
 It is what it is.